 California Vehicle Code Section 23152(f) makes it unlawful to drive a motor vehicle while under the influence "of any drug."
 Unlike California DUI alcohol laws, which presume that your ability to drive is impaired if you have a blood alcohol concentration of .08 or greater, there is no "per se" prescription drug amount that automatically presumes that you are DUI.
 However, if a police officer believes that your mental abilities are impaired and that you cannot drive with the same caution of a sober person using ordinary care under similar circumstances, you will be arrested for DUI.
+CONTACT Berglund Law Office, P.C. today if you have been arrested for allegedly Driving Under the Influence of drugs.
 Prescription drugs that commonly lead to DUI arrests include Vicodin, Oxycontin, Codeine, Lortab, Hydrocone, Percocet, Ambien, Xanax, Ambien, and Lunesta.
 This is not an exhaustive list.
 Any prescription drug that causes drowsiness, impaired coordination, impaired judgment, or sleep driving can lead a police officer to believe that your ability to drive is impaired and to place you under arrest for DUI.
 The penalties for a DUI involving prescription drugs are the same as they are for a DUI involving alcohol.

 If a driver is detained on suspicion of Driving Under the Influence of prescription drugs, and the arresting officer has ruled out alcohol as the sole cause of impairment, for example if the driver submits to a Preliminary Alcohol Screening Test which results in a reading of 0.00%, the officer will call for the assistance of a Drug Recognition Expert, also called a Drug Recognition Evaluator (DRE).
 The DRE begins his investigation by interviewing the arresting officer about what signs and symptoms he observed that led the officer to believe the person is under the influence of drugs.
 The DRE will then interview the driver, asking he or she if they have taken any drugs and recording specific observations of the person.
 This is usually followed up by administering the standardized FST's that are used during a DUI investigation, the most common being the Horizontal Gaze Nystagmus (HGN), the Walk-and-Turn (WAT), and the One-Leg Stand (OLS) tests.
 Visit our DUI BLOG for a detailed discussion of FST's.